Can a mask be "worse than nothing"?

 Text updated on 2020-05-30

-A mask that is poorly placed on, poorly used, or of poor filtering quality, gives the illusion of protection, thus, exposing the wearer or his interlocutor.
-To protect others and oneself, a mask must be filtering, breathable, and waterproof, and even then, it does not remove the need for social distancing!
+A mask that is not properly put on, poorly used, or of poor filtering quality gives the illusion of protection, thus exposing the wearer and others around him/her.
+To protect others and oneself, a mask must be filtering, breathable, and waterproof, and even then it does not replace physical distancing!

 To put on a mask is to protect others and also to protect yourself.
 It's an essential barrier gesture when you don't know who's contagious or vulnerable.
 The mask serves as both a physical and symbolic barrier to embody the attention one pays to preventing the transmission of the virus.

-If wearing a mask makes the wearer feel too comfortable and secure, it may make the wearer forget about social distancing measures, and can then become worse than nothing.
-Talking too close or touching each other, even with a mask, carries a risk of contamination.
-Especially if the mask is incorrectly put on, misused, or is worn-out or is of poor quality.
+If wearing the mask makes the wearer feel too comfortable, it can often decrease the physical distancing measures, which can then become problematic.
+Talking too close or touching each other, even with a mask on, carries a risk of contamination.
+Especially if the mask is incorrectly put on, misused, worn-out, or of poor quality.

 (1) A mask is misused if it does not cover the mouth and nose at the same time.